viebel/klipse/README.md

 **You need also to add `<!DOCTYPE html>` at the top of your html file and  `<meta charset="utf-8">` right after your `<head>`.**

-Heres is an [interactive guide](https://book.klipse.tech/) of the klipse snippets.
+Here is an [interactive guide](https://book.klipse.tech/) of the klipse snippets.

+If you want to host the javascript tag from your own server, see [host klipse locally]().

 ## javascript